Stones Gambling Hall cheating scandal: Allegations

 Many people from poker's professional community (players, announcers, bloggers, authors, card room and technical control management) who viewed and commented on archived video footage from Stones Live livestreams echoed Brill's concern that Postle must have had access to real-time information about his opponents' hole cards and hand strength.
-Numerous well- and lesser-known people from poker's game theory optimal (GTO) community stated that the hands Postle won, or that he saved money on by mucking in key and critical situations, occurred at rates so mathematically improbable they could only have been attained by cheating.
+Numerous people from poker's game theory optimal (GTO) community stated that the hands Postle profited from occurred at rates so mathematically improbable they could only have been attained by cheating.

-During July 2018 to September 2019, when Postle was allegedly cheating, he consistently picked the perfect spots to: bluff; call bets when his opponents were bluffing; make big folds (muck) with very strong hands and/or just call instead of raising when his opponents had him beat.
-In addition, archived video shows that Postle repeatedly stared down into his lap, where he mostly kept his cell phone (out of sight from other players), leading to the suspicion that he was receiving information about the other players' hole cards on his cell phone.
-At other times he was not looking at his lap and it is theorized that he must have been receiving electronic signals in the brim of his hat.
-Prior to July 2018 and his "heater," Postle usually kept his cell phone on Stones Gambling Hall's poker table's railing, in plain view of his opponents (where other players kept their cell phones).
-During that timeframe, Postle's poker results ebbed and flowed between winning and losing money, and he was not considered to be an exceptional poker player.
+From July 2018 to September 2019, Postle (when he was allegedly cheating) consistently picked the perfect spots to bluff, call, bet, raise, and fold.
+In addition, archived video shows that he repeatedly stared down into his lap, where he kept his cell phone.
+This led to the suspicion that he was receiving information about the other players' hands on his cell phone.

+During the times he was not looking at his lap while allegedly cheating, it has been theorized that he was receiving electronic signals in the brim of his hat.
+Prior to July 2018 and his suspicious winning streak, Postle usually kept his cell phone on Stones Gambling Hall's poker table's railing, in plain view of his opponents (where other players kept their cell phones).
+During that timeframe, Postle's poker results were average, and he was not considered to be playing exceptionally well.